 Offered by the Westcott House Foundation.
 All proceeds support our architectural icon, Frank Lloyd Wright's Westcott House.

-The Winner will pick one of the following destinations:
+The Grand Prize Winner will pick one of the following destinations:

 1. Taliesin West, Scottsdale, AZ

 Wright’s beloved winter home was established in 1937 and diligently handcrafted over many years into a world unto itself.
 Deeply connected to the desert from which it was forged, Taliesin West possesses an almost prehistoric grandeur.
 It was built and maintained almost entirely by Wright and his apprentices, making it among the most personal of the architect’s creations.